savob/savobajic.ca/content/projects/academic/rescue.md

 #### Reference Preprocessing

-Since I knew that all the images shown in the simulation would be stretched to fill the face on the boxes with a 5:4 aspect ratio I would load in the reference images and resize them to be 500 pixels by 400 pixels.
+Since I knew that all the images shown in the simulation would be stretched to fill the face on the boxes with a 5:4 aspect ratio I would load in the reference images and resize them to be 500&nbsp;by&nbsp;400&nbsp;pixels.
 This didn't do much to help most of the image's detection rates since they were all generally around this aspect ratio to begin with.
 The one major exception to this being "tag_12" with a very narrow aspect ratio of 3:7 which caused poor identification in my initial tests.

 {{< fig src="/images/rescue-tag-12.jpg" caption="'tag_12' ready to mislead your unprepared image detection" >}}